Council: Lay Member Biographies

 Dr Anne-Marie Imafidon MBE

-One of the youngest ever to be awarded a Masters’ degree in Mathematics & Computer Science by the University of Oxford at age 20, Anne-Marie, unsurprisingly, continued to soar.
+Anne-Marie was one of the youngest ever to be awarded a Master's degree in Mathematics & Computer Science by the University of Oxford, at age 20.
 In 2018 alone, she was listed among the top 50 women in tech in the world by Forbes, voted the fifth most influential woman in IT by Computer Weekly and was the recipient of the prestigious Barclays UK ‘Woman of the Year’ award.

 2017 saw her featured among the top 50 most inspiring women in tech by Inspiring Fifty (an accolade she received for a second time in 2018).
 In recognition of her significant influence and achievements, Anne-Marie was awarded an MBE in the 2017 New Year’s Honours for services to young women and STEM sectors.
 In June of the same year she was also made an Honorary Fellow at Keble College, Oxford.